4440 Tchantchès

 It was discovered on 23 December 1984, by astronomer François Dossin at Haute-Provence Observatory in France and named after the Belgian folklore character Tchantchès.
 It is possibly orbited by a sub-kilometer sized minor-planet moon every 15 hours.

-Orbit an classification
+Orbit and classification

 Tchantchès is a member of the Hungaria family, a group which forms the innermost dense concentration of asteroids in the Solar System.
 It orbits the Sun at a distance of 1.8–2.1 AU once every 2 years and 8 months (973 days).
 Its orbit has an eccentricity of 0.08 and an inclination of 21° with respect to the ecliptic.
 The body's observation arc begins with its official discovery observation as no precoveries were taken, and no prior identifications were made.

 Physical characteristics

 Tchantchès has been characterized as a bright E-type asteroid by the NEOWISE mission of NASA's Wide-field Infrared Survey Explorer.